 Does BUFF consider work in progress submissions?

 Totally.
-Just be sure you’ll definitely complete the film by the end of January 2019 as that coincides with the throes of print traffic.
-And don’t pull a bait and switch on us; if the completed film is wildly different from what you initially submit, that needs to be communicated as early on in finalization process as possible.
+Just be sure you’ll definitely complete the film by the end of January 2020 as that coincides with the throes of print traffic for our team.
+And don’t pull a bait and switch on us; if the completed film is wildly different from what you initially submit, that needs to be communicated as early on in the finalization process as possible.

 Does BUFF grant submission waivers?